Aged Mocha Java Coffee

-Rare, exceptional aged mcoffees are stored at their tropical origin for anywhere between two to eight years.
-This gives them golden hues, flavors of fresh-cut cedar, and a smooth-low acidity.
+Stored at their tropical origin for between two to eight years, giving the green coffee beans a golden hue, flavors of fresh-cut cedar, and a smooth-low acidity.

 Java Blue Batavia Coffee

 Our Java Blue Batavia comes from a producer name Tobing.
 He owns approximately 50 Hectares of coffee farms in West Java province, exactly Ciwidey sub-district.
-He has planted coffee in Ciwidey area since 2005.
+He has planted best coffee in Ciwidey area since 2005.
 Besides, he also collects parchment from small farmers around his estate.
 Yearly, the production is about 80-90 tons of green beans from his own estate and small farmers and this keeps expanding.
-Many specialty roasters friends from Jakarta, Singapore, and Australia buy micro-lots from him.
+Many specialty coffee roasters from Jakarta, Singapore, and Australia purchase micro-lots of coffee from him.

 Our Java Blue Batavia Coffee Farmer